mihaiserban/es6-cheetsheet/README.md

 }
 ```

-In ES6, we now have access to a terser implementation:
+In ES6, we now have access to a nicer implementation:

 ```javascript
 // String.repeat(numberOfRepetitions)